RohanReddyCJ/lifeinfutureworld/README.md

 # lifeinfutureworld
-A website showing major science and technology discoveries and inventions in fute world
+A website showing major science and technology discoveries and inventions in future world